Grandfathering | Home Inspection | Building Code | Santa Clarita

-In most cases the code enforcement officer isn’t actively driving around looking for problems in housing, although they can.
+In most cases, the code enforcement officer isn’t actively driving around looking for problems in housing, although they can.
 The majority of their work derives from complaints filed with their respective city or jurisdiction.

 An example of this can be seen here in this case law of the City of Bakersfield v.
-Miller where the local jurisdiction requires the building owner to comply retroactively with a building code which wasn’t even in existence at the time the building was constructed.
+Miller where the local jurisdiction requires the building owner to comply retroactively with a building code that wasn’t even in existence at the time the building was constructed.

 Bakersfield v.
 Miller

 “ It is undisputed that conditions within the Hotel Padre violate provisions of the Uniform Building Code which have been adopted by the City of Bakersfield.
 The substantive provisions of the code deprive the defendant of no right protected by the Constitution, and it is clearly within the statutory powers of the city to declare that buildings violating the ordinance in ways that directly affect the health and safety of the public are public nuisances.
 Therefore, the trial court did not err in ordering that the nuisance is abated.”

 “All buildings or structures which are structurally unsafe or not provided with adequate egress, or which constitute a fire hazard, or are otherwise dangerous to human life, or which in relation to existing use constitute a hazard to safety or health, or public welfare, by reason of inadequate maintenance, dilapidation, obsolescence, or abandonment, as specified in this Code or any other effective ordinance, are, for the purposes of this Section, unsafe buildings.
 All such unsafe buildings are hereby declared to be public nuisances. …” (Italics added.)